crispyfi/wba-openroaming-connector/README.md

 ## How it works?

-The script (prepare-debian11.sh) provided in this project simplifies the setup of FreeRadius and MySQL servers by automating the process of preparing the necessary certificates, realm names, IP addresses, and other required information.
+The script (deploy.sh) provided in this project simplifies the setup of FreeRadius and MySQL servers.

 ## Prerequisites:
 - Git (optional and highly recommended for easier updates, if the user prefers to clone the repository)